-Insurance for Your Delivery Service Business
+Business Insurance for Your Delivery Service

 Delivery service businesses are becoming more and more common.
-If you run a delivery service business, or are thinking of starting one, you may be wondering if you need commercial insurance.
+If you run a delivery service business, or are thinking of starting one, you may be wondering if you need business insurance.
 The answer is not always simple, as it depends on a number of factors.
 However, in general, if your delivery service business involves transporting goods or people for hire, then you will likely need a few different coverages.
-Keep reading to learn more about commercial insurance and how it can protect your business.
+Keep reading to learn more about business insurance and how it can protect your business.

 Commercial Auto Insurance

 Commercial Auto Insurance protects you, your drivers, and your company from financial loss due to liability or physical damage with vehicles, such as cars, trucks and vans that are used for business.
 Commercial vehicles require a separate policy because they’re typically exposed to more risk than personal vehicles.
 This is vital to protect the courier vans and other vehicles used for a delivery service.
 Make sure to check with your agent, though, as Commercial Auto coverage is usually required and most contracts require specific limits and endorsements.

 General Liability insurance is a standard policy issued to delivery businesses that protects them against claims for bodily injury and property damage arising out of premises, operations or products.
 This type cover also includes advertising injury liability as well personal harm caused by someone else's negligence.